 As a condition for obligating federal Highway Safety Improvement Program (HSIP) funds, states are required to prepare an annual report to FHWA that describes public road locations exhibiting the most severe safety needs (top 5 percent).
 In 2007, WVDOH listed US 340 as a high priority need noting safety concerns due to excessive speeds, aggressive driving and at-grade intersections.
 In addition, the US 340 intersection with Chestnut Hill Road (outside the East Gateway study area) was also noted as a significant safety concern.
 These roadway sections were each highlighted as safety priority sections within the HEPMPO LRTP, Direction 2035.
 Map 14 illustrates a summary of fatality information from the National Highway Traffic Safety Administration (NHTSA) within the East Gateway Corridor.
-The fatalities have primarily occurred at or near intersections with Halltown, Millville, and Chestnut Hill roads.
+The fatalities have primarily occurred at or near intersections along the corridor.
+Recent fatalities (since 2008) have occurred at US 340 intersections with Halltown, Millville, and Chestnut Hill roads.